 Loaded or not, that phrase hit the target with me this week.
 I am, too much of the time, as oblivious to the influences of our culture as a fish is to the water that surrounds it.
 Every day, I swim through the suppositions, values and conventions of the world, undiscerning of how they have seeped into my soul.

-The phrase, “after his suffering,” questions my expectations of an easy Christianity, one that is mourning-670963_1280more acquainted with blessing than cross-bearing, more prepared for prosperity than persecution, more assuming of God’s affirmative answers to my prayers than His divine denials.
+The phrase, “after his suffering,” questions my expectations of an easy Christianity, one that is more acquainted with blessing than cross-bearing, more prepared for prosperity than persecution, more assuming of God’s affirmative answers to my prayers than His divine denials.
 “After his suffering,” confronts me with the painful truth that this Way sometimes leads through hard places — places shaped like a skull or cross.

 The phrase, “after his suffering,” indicts my addiction to convenience.
 From where I am at this very moment, I can hit a driver and a wedge to a grocery store, yet still I am tempted to try out online grocery shopping with delivery.
 (The fact that I immediately went to a recreational analogy to highlight my proximity to provision — and that you, even if you’re not a golfer — understood it, says volumes.)
 There is no sin in wishing for a more convenient way to manage the necessities of life.
 But convenience permeates like vapor, diffusing itself into every nook and cranny of our souls.
 “After his suffering,” reminds me that the Way sometimes means embracing the inexpedient, accepting the unseasonable and gracefully enduring the arduous.

-stress-391660_1280“After his suffering,” stops my incessant clock-watching, my secret wishes for a time machine, my fallen desire to be master and commander of my schedule.
+“After his suffering,” stops my incessant clock-watching, my secret wishes for a time machine, my fallen desire to be master and commander of my schedule.
 All by itself, the word, “after,” is an affront to my have-it-right-this-very-minute mindset.
 “After his suffering,” turns me away from the urgent and back to the eternal.
 It reminds me that in the Way, anticipation is often better than an immediacy, that the eventual is more substantial than the critical.

 “The world is too much with us,” wrote Wordsworth.
 Or maybe we are too much with the world.
 Our powers are laid waste by hopes of ease, addictions to convenience and the rush, rush, rush of the digital seconds incessantly ticking in our heads.
 The Way is different than this world.
 Longer, harder, slower.
 But better.